-GIS are computerised systems used for the collection, storage, analysis, manipulation and presentation of complex geographical information, relevant to most sectors of government and commerce.
+Geographic information systems (GIS) are computerised systems used for the collection, storage, analysis, manipulation and presentation of complex geographical information.
 Previously, this would have been a combination of electronic versions of traditional paper maps and social and economic data.

-Due to the wide range of organisations that use GIS, work activities vary for GIS officers and may include:
+Due to the wide range of organisations that use GIS, work activities vary for GIS officers and may include the following:

 Collection of geographical information: